Reimagining Growth Strategies for Your LLC Business

 2. Varying State Laws

 States vary on LLC rules, including filing fees, renewal costs and tax obligations.
-A few states, such as California, impose an LLC franchise tax fee we have to point out that to standard business taxes.
+A few states, such as California, impose an LLC franchise tax fee in addition to standard business taxes.

 Solution: Check your state’s LLC rules before creating your business.